llooker/datablocks-acs-redshift/README.md

 **Overall Steps:**
 1. In AWS console, apply our policy to your IAM user and grab the IAM access key ID and secret access key (this will be used for the [`copy`](http://docs.aws.amazon.com/redshift/latest/dg/copy-parameters-data-source-s3.html) command in step 4)
 2. Create tables in Redshift
-3. Copy data to tables from Looker’s S3 bucket
+3. Copy data to Redshift from Looker’s S3 bucket
 4. Add LookML files to your Looker project

 __________________________________________________________________________________________